Frequent Set user settings to driver failed error? It is caused by Alps Pointing device drive. Here’s a simple fix to solve the issue.

 Set User Settings to Driver Failed Error – Alps Pointing Device Driver Error

-Since there are many variables to pinpoint the issue, there are multiple things you can do to fix the issue.
-I've will show all of them below.
+Since there are many variables it is not that easy to pinpoint the issue.
+However, there are a few things you can do to fix the issue.
+I’ve will show all of them below.
 Follow one solution after the other and see which one works for you.

 1. Disable Alps Pointing Device Service in MSConfig Tool

 Sometimes the Alps pointer device service can be causing the Set user settings to driver failed error.
 So, disabling that service and rebooting the system should fix the issue.

 1. Press Win + R, type “msconfig” blank field and click on the “Ok” button.

 2. In the MS Config tool, go to the “Services” tab.

 3. Here, find the “Alps SMBus Monitor Service” option, uncheck it and click on the “Ok” button.

 If the Alps service is causing the error, this fixes the issue.

 If you are still seeing the error, you can perform a full clean reboot.
 In case you are wondering, Clean Reboot is nothing but disabling all services and startup programs.
 This lets you pinpoint which startup item or service is causing the issue by enabling them one by one.